-Specialty: Music Therapist, Adults Education/Training: MA, Music Therapy and Mental Health Counseling Certification: Board Certified Music Therapist Year of Certification: 2017 Years at MGHCC: Since 2017
+Specialty: Music Therapist, Adults Education/Training: MA, Music Therapy and Mental Health Counseling Certifications: Board Certified Music Therapist Year of Certification: 2017 Years at MGHCC: Since 2017

-Favorite part of your job: My favorite part of this job is getting to connect with patients and their families through music.
+What is your favorite part of your job?
+My favorite part of this job is getting to connect with patients and their families through music.
 I love the process of working together to explore how music can offer support and bring a bit of light and joy to a scary time.

 What would you like to tell patients and their families about integrative therapies and your specialty?
 Music therapy is an evidenced-based practice that has been shown to have a range of social, emotional, and physical benefits.
 For patients and their families, engaging in music therapy can help reduce fear and anxiety, promote relaxation, support pain management, improve mood, and decrease feelings of isolation.
 Music therapy requires no prior music experience and can take on many forms – together with a board-certified music therapist, you can learn a new instrument, sing favorite songs, enjoy gentle live music for relaxation, write original music, or create special recordings to share with loved ones.